Sooigee/OllamaVault/README.md

 ## Overview

-OllamaVault is a powerful frontend proxy solution designed to provide a secure interface between your clients and the Ollama AI model server.
-By enforcing strict API key validation and efficiently routing requests, OllamaVault is a gatekeeper to your AI models, ensuring that only authenticated users gain access.
+OllamaVault is a strong front-end proxy solution.
+It creates a safe connection between your clients and the Ollama AI model server.
+OllamaVault checks API keys and directs requests effectively.
+It acts as a gatekeeper for your AI models, making sure only authorized users can access them.

 ### NOTE: THIS IS MADE FOR LINUX ON UBUNTU

-## Key Features

-- API Key Management: Generate, validate, and manage API keys effortlessly to control access to your Ollama server.
-- Secure Proxying: Safeguard your AI models by routing all incoming requests through a secure proxy, filtering out unauthorized access.
-- Streaming Response Handling: Handle streaming AI responses from Ollama in real-time, ensuring smooth and continuous data flow for applications like chatbots or live data analysis tools.
-- Comprehensive Error Handling: Robust error detection and handling, providing clear messages when issues like server downtime or unexpected data formats occur.
-- Flexible Routing: Supports a broad range of API endpoints, rerouting them appropriately to the Ollama backend.

-## Use Cases

-- API Gateway: Use OllamaVault as a secure gateway to manage and control access to your Ollama AI models.
-- Security Layer: Implement OllamaVault to add an extra security layer to your AI-driven applications, ensuring that only valid requests are processed.
-- Real-time AI Applications: Perfect for scenarios requiring continuous data streams, such as AI-powered chatbots or live data analysis tools.

 ## Getting Started